j-hagedorn/journals_of/content/poems/2019-09-06-the-dark-reactions.md

 the constellated Dome
 a sunken bowl,
-inverted caldera of my skull.
+inverted caldera of our skull.

 You can walk through the same stream once and when you do, it is the sky